ArrogantGao/Personal_Materials/defense/main.typ

   image("figs/erf.png", width: 400pt),
 )

+These kernels decay rapidly in real space and Fourier space, respectively.

 #pagebreak()

+#timecounter(1)

 The short-range part is summed in the real space, and the long-range part is summed in the Fourier space.
 The total interaction energy can be computed as follows: